sfu-dhil/pi-docs/source/install.rst

    `var/sessions/*`.
 The symfony docs provide `recommended commands`_ depending on your OS.

 7. If you have affiliation with the DHIL lab and have the required data for this project, you could run below command in the terminal to directly insert the data into the database and skip steps 8 and 9.
+Make sure that you have the recent data available and it would be different from the below mentioned one in the future.
+The example format would be like "pi-2020-03-25-dhil-r35.sql" with date mentioned in it.
+Please use the recent data file instead of the below given one.

 .. code-block:: bash